AdneneBoumessouer/MVTec-Anomaly-Detection/readme.md

 ## Models

-There is a total of 4 models based on the Convolutional Auto-Encoder (CAE) architecture implemented in this project:
+There is a total of 5 models based on the Convolutional Auto-Encoder (CAE) architecture implemented in this project:
 * *mvtecCAE* is the model implemented in the [MVTec Paper](https://www.mvtec.com/fileadmin/Redaktion/mvtec.com/company/research/mvtec_ad.pdf)
 * *baselineCAE* is inspired by: https://github.com/natasasdj/anomalyDetection
 * *inceptionCAE* is inspired by: https://github.com/natasasdj/anomalyDetection
 * *resnetCAE* is inspired by: https://arxiv.org/pdf/1606.08921.pdf
+* *skipCAE* is inspired by: https://arxiv.org/pdf/1606.08921.pdf

 **NOTE:**
 The models *mvtecCAE*, *baselineCAE* and *inceptionCAE* are quite comparable in performance.
-*resnetCAE* is still being tested.
+Both remaining models, *resnetCAE* and *skipCAE*, are still being tested, as they are prone to overfitting, which translates in the case of convolutional auto-encoders by copying its inputs without filtering out the defective regions.

 ## Prerequisites